Keyword research and competitive analysis are two things you should tackle first when building a website or improving your web presence.

 Not ranking for any keywords?
 Like we said above, everyone's got to start somewhere.
 Starting out with a blank slate can be exciting, as it means you have complete control over which direction you'd like your content to go in.
 With that said, there are a few questions you should ask yourself before you start researching keywords:

-- What is your target?
+- Who is your target audience?
 Do you have a specific market or demographic?
 Are you marketing to businesses or consumers?
 Don't just think about what you sell, think about what your customer is coming to you for.
 If you have a security consulting company, for example, your customers might come to you for penetration testing, or for network management.

 - What does your content budget look like?
 How much do you have to spend on content, or how many of pieces of content can you write in house?
 Do you have the resources for an all-out assault on multiple keywords, or will you only be able to produce one or two blog posts every month or so?
 What's your content marketing plan, and how much money do you need to throw into Facebook/LinkedIn/whatever ads?